-Population decline, also known as depopulation, is a reduction in a human population caused by events such as long-term demographic trends.
-Population decline can be caused by one or a combination of these trends, including aging, emigration, fertility rates below the population's replacement rate, high infant mortality rates due to underdeveloped health care systems, and high death rates due to violence, disease, or other catastrophes.
+Population decline, also known as depopulation, is a reduction over time in the number of individuals living in any particular country, town, or other geographic area.
+Population decline can be caused by one or a combination of many possible trends, including aging, emigration, birth rates and/or fertility rates below the population's replacement rate, high infant mortality rates due to underdeveloped health care systems, and high death rates due to war and violence, disease, or other catastrophes.

 Population decline has both positive and negative impacts on a nation.
 A shrinking population can mean more resources can be allocated to the population and per capita wealth could increase.
 Additionally, a declining population alleviates the problems associated with overpopulation in areas affected by it, such as increased pollution, traffic, real estate and rent prices, and environmental degradation.
-Population decline, however, can also lead to an aging population if fewer babies are being born, subsequently leading to a shrinking workforce, especially highly-educated, high-skilled workers.
+However, population decline can also lead to an aging population and a shrinking workforce—especially in terms of highly-educated, high-skilled workers.
 These shortages can cause an overall reduction in quality of life, government-funded programs, and national GDP.

 Due to varying demographic challenges around the world, many countries are facing shrinking populations.
-The United Nations publishes demographic projections regularly, allowing Business Insider to study the fertility, mortality, and international migration.
+The United Nations regularly publishes demographic projections of metrics including fertility, mortality, and international migration.
 These projections enable analysts at Business Insider and other outlets to determine the 20 countries projected to have the largest percentage population declines over the next three decades (2020-2050).
 By far the greatest area of population decline in the world is Eastern Europe, where many countries are losing large portions of their population to emigration.

 Bulgaria’s population is expected to decline by 22.5% from 6.9 million in 2020 to 5.4 million in 2050.
 Mass outbound migration is the largest contributor towards Bulgaria’s population decline.